Purported Audi Q6 electric crossover teaser imageEnlarge Photo

 2016 Audi Q7 e-tron quattroEnlarge Photo

-The Q6 e-tron may be one of a number of Q6 variants--including models with conventional gasoline and diesel powertrains.
+The e-tron may be one of a number of variants of an upcoming Q6 model--including versions with conventional gasoline and diesel powertrains.

 Plug-in hybrid and hydrogen fuel-cell versions are also possible, the sources said.

 They also claim the Q6 will be based on the same Volkswagen Group MLB platform as the recently-introduced second-generation Audi Q7.

 Indeed, the Q6 and Q7 could turn out to be very similar.